Largo, Clearwater, Bellair, Saint Petersburg and Tampa

 Cante, Baile, Percusion

-Irene Rimer founded Corazon Flamenco in Birmingham, Alabama, in May of 2006.
+Irene Rimer founded Corazon Flamenco in May of 2006.

 Music is mathematics, and Flamenco with its rich mix of Jewish, Muslim, Christian, and Romani background influenced by the Mozarabic rite, is the best example of it.
 As the number 12 is the number of completion of a spiral in the measure of time, so is our basic Compas in Flamenco based on a 12-beat count, and divided in halves, fourths, and thirds to perform different rhythms.